esmini/esmini/README.md

 - SumoController.
 A way of integrating SUMO controlled vehicles in a scenario.

 More information [here](https://github.com/esmini/esmini/blob/master/docs/Controllers.md).

+## 3D model support

+esmini make use of OpenSceneGraph (OSG) for visualization of the scenario.
+The OpenSCENARIO files can optionally refer to existing 3D models of the static environment (scene graph) and dynamic objects (entites).
+If the scene graph reference is missing, esmini will try to generate a basic model based on the OpenDRIVE road network description.

+Currently esmini only supports OSG native .osgb 3D file format.
+However, there are ways to convert 3D models of some other formats using the OSG tool osgconv.
+Please see [this issue report](https://github.com/esmini/esmini/issues/63#issuecomment-742273326) for some more info.

 ## Related work
 ### pyoscx
 [pyoscx](https://github.com/pyoscx/pyoscx) is a Python based scenario creation framework.
 The idea is to write scenarios in a high-level script format and automatically generate the OpenSCENARIO 1.0 XML counterpart.